 With Google WorkSpace, you can share email templates with your team and sync those templates with your customer relationship management (CRM) system, email marketing solution, and other software for lead generation and nurturing.
 Try out Gmail in business plans for 14 days or get started from $5.40 per user, monthly.

-Email Introduction Templates for Sales Leads
+Business Introduction Email Templates for Sales Leads

 Hope all is well with you and [company name] in the [industry] world.

-[Your name], [title]
+[Your name], [Title]

 [Company]